Kaiju No. 8: Plot

 Months later, the invasion begins with kaiju designated Nos.
 11 through 15 attacking specific Defense Force members.
 Gen, Soshiro, Kafka, and Kikoru defeat their assigned opponents, with Mina being the last to prevail.
 No. 9 uses the corpse of Kaiju No. 14 to teleport to Mina's location, intending to kill and absorb her to acquire her destructive power.
 Kafka reaches her in time with Reno's assistance.
-Together, Kafka and Mina defeat No. 9, but it mortally wounds Kafka and is subsequently taken over by an ancient, powerful kaiju from the Meireki era that it had absorbed.
+Together, Kafka and Mina defeat No. 9, but its corpse mortally wounds Kafka and is subsequently taken over by an ancient, powerful kaiju from the Meireki era that it had absorbed.
 This entity, Meireki, easily overpowers the remaining defenders.

-A larval kaiju manifesting in Kafka's mind reveals it is a parasitic core born from the warriors Meireki slew, who were also responsible for the Great Fire of Meireki.
-It offers Kafka a choice: restoration of his human heart or transformation into a new core, permanently reviving him as Kaiju No. 8.
-Choosing to fight, Kafka revives and, alongside Soshiro and Gen, confronts Meireki, who resurrects previous kaiju to battle them.
+The larval kaiju manifests in Kafka's mind and reveals it is a parasitic core born from the warriors Meireki slew, who were also responsible for the Great Fire of Meireki (and thus the spirit he saw earlier).
+Saddened by the turn of events, it offers Kafka a choice: restoration of his human heart or transformation into a new core, permanently reviving him as Kaiju No. 8.
+Choosing to fight, Kafka revives as a Kaiju in a stronger form and, alongside Soshiro and Gen, confronts Meireki, who resurrects previous kaiju to battle them.
 Kafka, Kikoru, and Mina ultimately defeat Meireki, with Kafka delivering the final blow.
-Following the battle, Kafka's health fails, but he recovers after four months in a coma, his heart restored by the spirit of Isao Shinomiya.
+After the battle, Kafka's health deteriorates, but he recovers from a four-month coma.
+His heart is restored by the spirit of Isao Shinomiya, who entrusts him with the future.

 He returns to active duty at the Tachikawa base, welcomed by his comrades.
 A year later, Kikoru is promoted to vice-captain of the First Division, and Kafka is appointed platoon leader of the Third Division in recognition of his service.
 The Defense Force permits him to use his kaiju form when necessary, provided he exercises caution to remain undetected.